nixos-asia/website/.github/README.md

 ### PR guidelines

-To assist the reviewer, use `nix run github:nixos-asia/website/branch#preview -- -o /en/whatever` in the PR description to provide a handy command for previewing the changes in the PR.
+To assist the reviewer, use `nix run github:nixos-asia/website/branch#preview` in the PR description to provide a handy command for previewing the changes in the PR.
 See example: https://github.com/nixos-asia/website/pull/12

 ### Content organization